White House Reconstruction: Fine Arts Commission

 The United States Commission of Fine Arts (CFA) had approving authority for most of the design work, including interiors.
 Advising the commission was architect William Adams Delano of the New York firm of Delano and Aldrich, former chair of the commission, and architect of the 1927 third floor addition and advisor for the 1946 Truman Balcony.
 The CFA was granted congressional authority to review, but did not have formal authority.
 President Truman had all but ignored them after they rejected his balcony, but their opinion carried significant weight with public and congressional opinion and so their approval was sought for major design decisions of the reconstruction project.

-Resident owner
+Truman

 While the commission was in overall charge of the project, Truman was a highly influential participant from early design and throughout all stages of construction.
-From an early meeting he made known he had a history of watching over the general contractor while a senator overseeing construction of the Pentagon.
-The president was also known to conduct tours, sometimes daily, of the worksite, including climbing scaffolding.
 Truman was a man of strong opinions relating to architecture and history, and in directing the work he made his presence felt.